CDonohoe-Designs/USB3-Gigabit-Ethernet-Adapter-Portfolio/README.md

-Hardware/Altium/   Editable Altium schematic and PCB source Docs/              Schematic and fabrication PDFs Images/            PCB, schematic and selected design-rule images
+Hardware/Altium/   Editable Altium schematic and PCB source Docs/              Schematic and fabrication PDFs Images/            PCB, schematic and selected design-rule images Manufacturing/     Rev A Gerber X2 and NC Drill fabrication package
 ```

 The public repository is intentionally kept concise so the design can be reviewed quickly, while the editable Altium sources remain available for deeper technical inspection.